ali-shehab94/waQoud-app/README.md

 -   As a user, I want to keep maintenance records of all my vehicles in one place
 -   As a user, I want to know how many gas stations are around me and view their locations

+### Admin Stories

+-   As an admin, I want to view and delete users that registered to the app
+-   As an admin, I want to view and delete vehicles stored in the database
+-   As an admin, I want to view the vehicles of each user

 <br><br>

 <img src="./readme/title3.svg" id='wireframes'/>